Poll: Confused by issues of the day? Join the club

 “People get a little overwhelmed by all the information about what’s going on in the world,” said Stewart, 40, a salesman at a home improvement store in Georgetown, Kentucky.
 The father of three said it takes time from an already busy life to go online and sort out “what’s fluff, what’s been engineered, and what’s actually true and believable.”

-The law is complex; politicians even say so.
+One obvious reason: The law really is complex.
+Politicians even say so.

 Politicians do try to make issues sound simpler.
 They like to invoke your own family budget when talking about the national debt.

 But in the AP-GfK poll, confidence in dealing with household problems didn’t offer much help in understanding national matters.
 For example, most under age 30 said it’s easy to protect your privacy and financial information online.
 But most young adults think it’s hard to understand the National Security Agency’s data collection programs.
 Americans over age 50 find both personal computer security and the NSA issue difficult.

 The interest rates you pay?
 Wealthier people are more likely to find rates on personal loans easy to understand.
 But the poll shows no difference by income in comprehending the Fed’s interest rate policy.